-A variation of this experiment can be conducted in the case of nonuniform information costs.
-Again, 100 circles appear on the screen, with continuous, dashed, or dashed-dotted outline.
-Subjects have to figure out which type appears most often and receive \$10 when guessing right.
+A variation of this experiment can be conducted in the case of nonuniform information costs:

+100 circles with continuous, dashed, or dashed-dotted outline appear on the screen.
+Subject have to figure out which outline appears most often and receive \$10 when guessing right.

 We suppose that it is easier to distinguish continuous circles (see Figure 8).
 Hence, verifying whether these prevail is easier than verifying whether the other types prevail.
-In this sense, the setup is equivalent to the Tripartite Race example we studied earlier.
+In this sense, the setup is equivalent to the Tripartite Race example we studied earlier in §3.1 and §5.1.